 1 – Keep it Simple

 Your first quilt pattern should include lots of squares and rectangles, no triangles or circles.
 There is plenty of time to add those to your skills, but I’d rather focus on a project that is manageable.
+My Beginner Quilt Patterns Bundle is a great place to start for any new quilter!

 2 – Keep it Small